 Thanks to improvements in medicine, it's possible to have epilepsy and live a normal life.
-However, if you're looking for life insurance, providers are still likely to hit you with expensive premiums – but in most cases, you should still be able to get cover.
+If you're looking for life insurance, you can still get cover but be aware that you will be charged a higher premium due to your epilepsy history.

 Is epilepsy covered by life insurance?

 Yes.
 All causes of death are usually covered by life insurance.
-To make sure that epilepsy is covered by the life insurance policy you're considering, check the exclusions in the product disclosure statement (PDS), and make sure that the policy is not only designed to cover accidental death as well.
-With some policies there are also waiting periods, that is, how long you need to wait before you're covered.
+To make sure that epilepsy is covered by the life insurance policy you're considering, check the exclusions in the product disclosure statement (PDS), and also make sure that the policy is not just designed to cover accidental death.
+With some policies, there are waiting periods (the time you need to wait before you're covered).
 You can also ask the insurer about these things before you commit to buying a policy.